This page is more than pictures. It is going to acquiaint you with the Do's and Don'ts of Kenya.

 Olmalaika means: ”under the protection of the Guardian Angels”

 The home has several murals that are very well done!

 The Trust is quite desirous of being self sufficient, yet it takes awhile.
 In the mean time, donations are very much appreciated.
-Please look at their site to see what is on the list.

 These products are made on site and I highly recommend them.
 I LOVE the lemongrass soap!!